Who Should Read This Book

 Cognitive and social psychology are halfway between dry like algebra and vivid like a crime thriller.
 The author, however, has not been satisfied with that baseline but has successfully turned the material into a somehow living story as he interweaved his research and collaboration with Amos Tversky into the narrative.
 I found the general tone live and engaging.

 I believe that anybody with enough scientific curiosity about how our minds work and how we make decisions should read this book.
 It is a paradigm-shifting summary of decades of monumental research but Daniel Kahneman and many other economics and cognitive and social psychology researchers.
-We make hundreds of decisions every day, from the most inconsequential to the life-changing.
+Every day, we make hundreds of decisions, from the most inconsequential to the most life-changing.
 This book will open our eyes to the forces that drive our judgment, choices, and decisions.

 Topics of social sciences in general and cognitive psychology in particular, and despite their relative liveliness compared to hard sciences like physics and algebra, still require some degree of creativity to keep the reader engaged.
 My view is that the author of Thinking Fast and Slow has done an excellent job of presenting his material.